Hohn

 Are you still a commercial diver?

 Yes I am, I no longer work in the commercial diving industry or instruct others, instead I use my commercial diving certification as an underwater cinematographer.
-A lot of nature and wildlife productions require specific certifications, I’m currently the only diver in Canada that is commercially certified, rebreather certified, and own and operate my own underwater RED cinema cameras.
+A lot of nature and wildlife productions require specific certifications,

 When did you get bitten by the photo bug?